Deployment of UCX in a Network

 Separate Voice LAN

-The following diagram shows how UCX can be deployed in a network with a separate LAN for voice traffic.
-The advantages of having a separate voice network is improved voice quality and reliability, better security and problem isolation, See Configure a Second Network Port for configuration instructions.
+The advantages of having a separate voice network is improved voice quality and reliability, better security and problem isolation.
+See Configure a Second Network Port for configuration instructions.

 Adding Local Subnets to Do Not Block list

 The UCX feature IP Block List is a security application that monitors the UCX system and temporarily blocks IP addresses that attempt to break into your system.
 If the UCX detects unauthorized attempts to connect to the system using the Web Server, Secure Shell, or Telephony interfaces, it will block all connections from the subnet of the source IP Address.
-For example, if a user on one of the local subnets attempts to log into the UCX Web-based Configuration Utility and reaches the threshold set for invalid connection atttempts, then all users on that subnet will be blocked until the block timer has expired.
-Similarly, if a user or service provider SIP account is configured with the wrong password the subnet entire subnet will be blocked when the number of invlaid connection attempts is reached.
+For example, if a user on one of the local subnets attempts to log into the UCX Web-based Configuration Utility and reaches the threshold set for invalid connection attempts, then all users on that subnet will be blocked until the block timer has expired.
+Similarly, if a user or service provider SIP account is configured with the wrong password the subnet entire subnet will be blocked when the number of invalid connection attempts is reached.
 Therefore, it is advisable that you add either the specific IP addresses of local devices that you wish to communicate with the UCX or that you add the entire subnet(s) to the feature's Do Not Block settings as part of your initial setup.

 Disable SIP ALG